tooljump/tooljump/docs/docs/writing-integrations/debugging.md

 When your integration isn't working as expected, debugging can help you identify and fix the issue.
 This guide covers various debugging techniques and common problems you might encounter.

 :::tip
-1. Enable debug logging when investigating issues (both in the Tooljump server config and in the Debug tab of the Chrome extension’s settings)
+1. Enable debug logging when investigating issues (both in the ToolJump server config and in the Debug tab of the Chrome extension’s settings)
 1. Try to reproduce the issue locally, so you can iterate on integrations quickly
 :::